Meet the team

 Ebrahim Piperdy, Treasurer, has worked in social housing for the past 17 years and admires how the Forum is community-focused.
 A qualified financial and forensic accountant who recently started carrying out charity examinations.
 Ebrahim seeks to help the Forum in his capacity as treasurer.

 Julieta Marlene Galarza has lived in Harlesden for 10 years and attended local school.
 She works with a local, national and international charity called Youth With A Mission (YWAM) Urban Key London.
 YWAM offers training programmes for young people worldwide and coordinates community-focused activities.
 On the other hand, she has her own creative event-planning business, which involves floristry, decorating, photography, and filmmaking.
-Her heart is to work and engage with young people through creative means in whatever way possible.
+Her heart is to work with and engage young people through creative means in any way possible.

 As someone who lives locally in Harlesden, Andrea is keen to support the local community in developing and ultimately thriving.